Is Baby Walker a Risky Proposition?

 Most of the young parents believe that a baby walker helps their kiddo to learn walking fast.
 But this is a misconception as baby walkers do not essentially teach to walk.
 It serves the purpose of sitting in a sit and scoot around after a certain age.

 Many doctors oppose the use of a baby walker and recommend not using it.
+Is Baby Walker a Risky Proposition?
+It may be true to a certain extent.
 It increases the risks of accidents and aids in the certain disadvantageous physical development of the baby if it’s rigorously used.
+Other than that it is good for the overall development of your precious kid.

 No Aid in Learning to Walk